shubhamagrawal6629/AlternateBitProtocolSimulator/README.md

 **2. Update include path for cadmium in the makefile.**

-Update the relative path to cadmium/include in the makefile.
+In case If planning to have a different folder structure then update the relative path to cadmium/include in the makefile.
 You need to take into account where you copied the folder during the installation process.
-In our case it is
+In our case it is in lib folder.
 >               INCLUDECADMIUM=-I lib/cadmium/include

 **3. Run the unit tests**